 This course explores European History from the origins of humanity through the present day.
 The course focuses on building and developing college level academic analysis, historical thinking skills, and particularly writing.
-The curriculum is teamed with AP English 12, and both courses require the same outside reading, major papers and projects.
-It is recommended that students enrolled in AP European History also enroll in AP English 12.
 AP examination is required to receive course credit. (approximately \$85.00)